jmabuin/CPM/README.md

 <center>
 <a name="figure1"></a><img src="./doc/Images/Diagrama2.png" alt="Figure 1" style="width: 500px;"/>
 </center>

-Typically, only the master node has direct acces to the outside world (Internet).
+Typically, only the master node has direct access to the outside world (Internet).
 In this master node is where the **MonitoringMaster** is going to run.
 This daemon acts as a bridge between the computing nodes and the user PC.
 It is going to open a port (8000 by default) and waits for messages from **MonitoringProcesses**, this is, the client.
 This client is the visual program that runs in the user PC.
 The **MonitoringProcesses** program opens the port 10000 bu default, where it receives packages from the master node with data that contains the information from the computing nodes.
 In the computing nodes is where the **MonitorinsAgent** runs.
 This daemon opens the port 20000 by default.
-All these ports are configurable from the **Monitoringprocesses** graphical interface.
+All these ports are configurable from the **MonitoringProcesses** graphical interface.

 When the **MonitoringProcesses** client wants to start taking measures from a job, it sends a package to the **MonitoringMaster**.
 This daemon creates an image from itself by using the *fork()* function and listens in the port 8000 + N, where N is the number of **MonitoringMaster** processes that are already running in the master node.
 This forked process sends an ACK to the client.
 In this way, the client knows that the program is running in the master node and at wich port.
 After that, the client sends to this new process a package pear each one of the agents it wants to have data from, and a package to indicate that also wants data from this master node.
 Then, the **MonitoringMaster** sends a package to each one of the computing nodes, where the **MonitoringAgent** is running.
 This daemon forks and launchs a **MonitoringAgent** process in each one of the computing nodes.
 This forked processes are the ones that actually get the information from given processes and send it back to the **MonitoringMaster**, who is going to re-send it to the client.